Newlode/jirafeau/README.md

 You should also remove un-necessessary write access once the installation is done (ex: configuration file).

-An other obvious basic security is to let access users to the site by https.
+An other obvious basic security is to let access users to the site by HTTPS.

 # Few notes about server side encryption